mesosphere/kommander-applications/hack/knative/README.md

 - `--serving-version` (required): KNative serving version (e.g., 1.18.1)
 - `--k-apps-version` (optional): Output directory version (defaults to serving version)

+### Version Management

+**Important**: The script validates that both eventing and serving versions exist in [the knative/operator repository](https://github.com/knative/operator/tree/main/cmd/operator/kodata) before proceeding.
+If a version doesn't exist, it will show available versions and exit with an error.

+**Directory Structure**: The script creates/updates files in `applications/knative/{k-apps-version}/`.
+If you're upgrading from an existing version:

+1. **Rename the existing directory** to your target version first (e.g., `mv applications/knative/1.18.1 applications/knative/1.19.6`)
+2. **Run the script** with `--k-apps-version` matching your renamed directory
+3. The script will update `cm.yaml` and regenerate `extra-images.txt` in the target directory

+**Version Compatibility**: Different eventing and serving versions can be used, but the script will warn about potential compatibility issues.

 ### What it does

 1. Fetches YAML manifests from knative/operator GitHub repository